Policies on Academic Conduct

 13.1 Academic Dishonesty

 It is every instructor's responsibility to inform the students of the existing policy at Illinois Institute of Technology against cheating and to continuously monitor class examinations, take-home tests, lab reports and programs in order to minimize the opportunity for students to cheat.
 No "honor system" is in effect at Illinois Institute of Technology.
-When an issue of academic dishonesty (cheating, plagiarism, etc.) is discovered, the instructor should document the evidence and report the details to the assistant to the Vice Provost for Academic Affairs, who determines if the student has any prior record of academic dishonesty, and the appropriate sanction is then initiated.
-The instructor may take whatever action he or she feels appropriate, commensurate with academic unit and college policies, with respect to the student's final grade in the course; however, it is recommended that a failing grade be recorded for the course.
+When an issue of academic dishonesty (cheating, plagiarism, etc.) is discovered, the instructor should document the evidence and report the details to the appointed academic honesty representative, who determines if the student has any prior record of academic dishonesty, and the appropriate sanction is then initiated.
+The instructor may take whatever action they feel appropriate, commensurate with academic unit and college policies, with respect to the student's final grade in the course; however, it is recommended that a failing grade be recorded for the course.
 Note: Withdrawal with a grade of "W" is not possible for a student who has been assigned a failing grade because of academic dishonesty.

-- A letter is generated to the student on a first offense by the office of the Vice Provost for Academic Affairs.
+- A letter is generated to the student on a first offense by the Graduate College.

 - The instructor is notified of the recording of the violation.

-- On a second or additional offense, the Office of the Vice Provost for Academic Affairs evaluates the appropriate sanction.
+- On a second or additional offense, the Graduate College evaluates the appropriate sanction.

 Please refer to the Student Handbook's section on the Code of Academic Honesty (web.iit.edu/student-affairs/handbook/fine-print/code-academic-honesty).